psychoinformatics-de/ipsy-docs/source/userdoc/data.rst

 Where To Put Data
 =================
 All data in the ``/home`` directory is available throughout the entire cluster.
-There are two common places to put data: 1) your home directory, where it is essentially private.
-2) your lab's folder in ``/home/data``, where other members of your lab will have read and write access to your data.
+There are two common places to place data: 1) your home directory, where it is essentially private.
+2) your lab's folder inside ``/home/data``, where other members of your lab will have read and write access to your data.

 Backups